-SPECTRUM involves installations which consist of two fire extinguishers containing two – often complementary – colours of paint which are released at the top of a white background, allowing the paint to run freely down the canvas and merge together in a puddle beneath.
-De Vries’ roots in street art makes this particular project very interesting.
-Exhibiting his installations in a setting such as De Bijenkorf relates to the notion of occupying a public space which is characteristic of graffiti.
+SPECTRUM involves installations which consist of two fire extinguishers containing two – often complementary – colors of paint which are released at the top of a white background, allowing the paint to run freely down the canvas and merge together in a puddle beneath.
+Read more here…

 Rutger de Vries

 Spectrum is now on show at all stores of de Bijenkorf.
-During the Dutch Design Week in Eindhoven from 20 October until 28 October all artworks from SPECTRUM come together in one exhibition on the 3rd floor of de Bijenkorf Eindhoven.
+During the Dutch Design Week in Eindhoven where all the artworks from SPECTRUM come together in one exhibition on the 3rd floor of de Bijenkorf Eindhoven.
+Read more here…

 & Marle Thomson